 NOTE: Training times listed above are absolute minimums only, but provide the most definitive cost information available at this time.
-Experience of our flight instructors suggests that the actual student average could be as much as 20% higher than the minimums listed above.
-The amount pre and post flight briefing time requirements vary per student and determined by our flight instructors.
+Experience of our flight instructors suggests that the actual student flight hours could be as much as 20% higher than the minimums listed above.
+For students using VA benefits, the VA will only pay for the minimum requirements as outlined by the FAA in the Training Course outline.
+This includes only required pre- and postflight briefings.
+The amounts of pre and post flight briefing time requirements vary per student and are determined by our flight instructors.
 The VA requires students receiving benefits to use the least expensive equipment available.

-- 1. Flight Instructor \$60.00 per hour

-- 2. Flight AP \$325 per rating

-- 3. Cost per hour of other aircraft that may be used (aircraft + insurance + average fuel cost x consumption per hr.)
+- 1. Flight Instructor \$60.00 per hour - 2.
+Cost per hour of other aircraft that may be used (aircraft + insurance + average fuel cost x consumption per hr.) - a.
+Robinson R22 \$237.00 + \$2.50 + \$18.00 (\$2.00 per gal x 9gph) = \$257.50 Total - b.
+Robinson R44 \$425.00 + \$2.50 + \$30.00 (\$2.00 per gal x 15gph) = \$457.50 Total

-- a.
-Schweizer 300

-- \$270 + \$2.50 + \$20.00 (\$2.00 per gal x 10gph) = \$292.50 Total

-- b.
-Robinson R22

-- \$237.00 + \$2.50 + \$18.00 (\$2.00 per gal x 9gph) = \$257.50 Total

-- c.
-Robinson R44

-- \$425.00 + \$2.50 + \$30.00 (\$2.00 per gal x 15gph) = \$457.50 Total

 Each aircraft has a contract price which also includes a wet price per hour for fuel.
-The contract included fuel estimate per gallon cost is \$4.50 (wet) we add a \$2.00 per gallon fuel fluctuation charge at the fuel burn rate of the aircraft.
+The contract included fuel estimate per gallon cost is \$4.50 (wet) we add a \$2.00 per gallon fuel fluctuation charge at the fuel burn rate of the aircraft